red-hat-storage/rhocs-backup/README.md

 export LOGDIR="/root"
 ```
 ## Manual Execution of pre-backup and post-backup Scripts
-The scritps can be manually executed in the following manner for RHOCS converged mode:
+The scripts can be manually executed in the following manner for RHOCS converged mode:
 ```
 sudo ./rhocs-pre-backup.sh /path to file/converged_vars.ini
 ```